ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Default settings
 * Tornado season peak: May
-* Probability in the season peak: 2 times/year
+* Probability in the season peak: 1.5 times/year
+* Calm period after a big tornado: 2 years (depends on the intensity of the last tornado)

 ## Tsunami

 Features
 * Probability slowly increases with time.
-* Cannot occur too often (there is long calm period after each tsunami).
+* Cannot occur too often (there is a long calm period after every tsunami).
 * Small tsunamies occur more often than big ones.

 Unlocks